 If you've been through our complaints procedure and are still unhappy, you can refer to the Housing Ombudsman Service which was set up to resolve disputes involving the tenants and leaseholders of social landlords.
 The service is free, independent and impartial.

-You should be aware however that in the majority of cases the Housing Ombudsman will only consider a complaint once it has been through all stages (Steps 1-3) of our internal complaints procedure.
+You should be aware however, that in the majority of cases the Housing Ombudsman will only consider a complaint once it has been through our internal complaints procedure.

 You can contact the Housing Ombudsman Service at: